Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Fault Tolerance
 ### Fault Detection - Heart-Beat Mechanism
 ![Heartbeat diagram](./Heartbeat.PNG "Heartbeat")
-We let replicas send hear beat message to frontend server and other replicas every second.
+We let replicas send heart beat message to frontend server and other replicas every second.
 Each server also set a heart beat listener to monitor the health of other replicas every second.
 Once a listener dosen't receive a heart beat from a certain server, the listener will mark that server as "died"

 ### Primary Takeover